PamCatten/hot-stuff/README.md

 ### Additional Language Support

 ## Similar software
-The format of Hot Stuff is entirely my own creation, which is unfortunate, because it means I put a lot time into re-inventing stuff that already exists!
-If, like me, you didn't know the name of this type of project, and as a result, didn't know what to google when you started, these apps are called home inventory or inventory management software.
+The format of Hot Stuff is entirely our own creation, which is unfortunate, because it means we put a lot time into re-inventing stuff that already exists!
+If, like us, you didn't know the name of this type of project, and as a result, didn't know what to google when you started, these apps are called home inventory or inventory management software.

 Due to its offline nature, FOSS-ness, requiring no account or personal information, and a (relatively) lighter size, Hot Stuff still serves a niche unfilled by some of the other software listed below; with the caveat that the general structure will likely be similar to some, if not all of the other applications.